Step 2: Inspection and Water Damage Assessment

 Every SERVPRO of Manchester/Mansfield response to a water damage emergency begins with listening to you.
 We want to know exactly what happened and what your concerns are.
-Then our water damage specialists conduct a thorough inspection.
+Whether if it's a simple toilet leak or sink leak or something as large as a water heater flood or washing machine flood.
+Our water damage specialists then conduct a thorough inspection.
 A big part of our inspection is a damage assessment.
 At this stage, our professionals use their training and expertise to determine how extensive the damage is.
 We’ll report to you our findings and recommendations.
 Our training, modern equipment, and specific measurements enable us to develop a plan of action that will meet your needs, keep costs reasonable, and restore your property—"Like it never even happened."

 Identify and Stop the Water Source

 We will check for the source of moisture in your home or business.
 The source must be stopped before any restoration or drying of the building can be successful.

 - Stop the Source